FEUP-LEIC-ES-2023-24/WaterXPTO/README.md

 #### Water Saving Tips and Recommendations:

-- Offer a library of water-saving tips and recommendations ( based on users' usage patterns `?`) (daily tips notification).
+- Offer a library of water-saving tips and recommendations (based on users' usage patterns) (daily tips notification).

 #### Notifications and Reminders:

-- Send push notifications and reminders to users based on their water usage habits and conservation goals (timers when showring, washing dishes ... `?`).
+- Send push notifications and reminders to users based on their water usage habits and conservation goals (timers when showring, washing dishes ...).
 - Allow users to customize notification settings based on their preferences.

-#### Water Conservation Challenges `?`:
+#### Water Conservation Challenges:

 - Create challenges and competitions within the app to motivate users to save water.
 - Allow users to join challenges, track their progress, and compete with friends or other users.